reyadrahman/node/README.md

 Also you can enter AI actions directly into `DB_TABLE_AI_ACTIONS`.
 See "AI Actions" section for more details.

 ### User Pool
-When creating an app for your user pool, make sure "Generate client secret" is **unchecked**.
+When creating an app for your user pool, make sure "Generate client secret"

 ### AI Actions (Config)
 Each item in the `DB_TABLE_AI_ACTIONS` table represents 1 action, its name and target.
 The target could be a lambda function (mentioned by its name) or a URL.
 For example: